kennedyjustin/BolusGPT/SPEC.md

 ### Retriving Settings

 List out the user's settings.
 For `last_bolus_time`, include the timestamp as well as the day.
+Always include the EST timestamp.